Everton investigate 'homophobic' chants aimed at Chelsea fans

 By Lyall Thomas

-Everton are investigating allegations of "homophobic" chanting during their game against Chelsea.
+Everton are investigating allegations of homophobic chanting during their game against Chelsea on Saturday.

 Both the club and Kick It Out are working with police after receiving reports of a chant being aimed at Chelsea fans by a small section of the home crowd.